Lab -- Flask Docker JSON API

 example code for creating a Flask Docker container, including using

-.
+docker-compose.
 But take heed!
 The deliverable requirements below won’t let

 you use that tutorial as-is!